-Leaving the Dezadeash Lake Yukon gov't campground, we turned north towards Haines Junction.
+Leaving the Kathleen Lake campground, we turned towards Haines Junction.

 It seemed blue skies were not the theme for this year's trip!
-Even so, I looked forward driving through my favourite area of the Yukon -- Kluane Lake.
+Even so, I looked forward touring through my favourite area of the Yukon -- Kluane Lake.

 South end of Kluane Lake looking east